atreyeem99/ORCA-keywords/README.md

 - `EPRNMR` Control of EPR and NMR calculations
 - `CTyp xyz`the type of coordinates xyz or internal
 - `MP2` Selects Method=HF and DoMP2=true
+- `KEEPDENS` to keep the basename.scfp density file, which will later be used to plot the density